vodik/powersave/README.md

 ```

 `backlight` is a simple utility to control the backlight.
 It is suid so
-any user can set it.
+any normal user can control the brightness.

 ### bulkw